nibmz7/live-parade-state/README.md

 # Brief description
 Actual website is hosted on Firebase.
 The mock website is hosted on github pages. https://nibmz7.github.io/live-parade-state/
-To use try out the mock website, login as admin@domain.com to view the admin page and name@domain.com for the user page.
+To try out the mock website, login as admin@domain.com to view the admin page and name@domain.com for the user page.
 Password can be any random combination.

 # License
 ```